linode/docs/docs/guides/security/monitoring/security-auditing-with-lynis/index.md

 The output also contains a hardening index score that is rated out of 100, this is used to give you a trackable tangible score of your system’s current security posture.

 Also found in the report, Linus will display any potential warnings that will indicate a severe security vulnerability or misconfiguration that needs to be fixed or patched.
-In this case, we should add rules to ou firewall:
+In this case, we should add rules to the firewall:

 {{< output >}}
       -[ Lynis 3.0.1 Results ]-